Dfellner92/100FEinterviewQuestions/JAVASCRIPT.md

 Reduce allows for more specificity than map and filter in that it can return a single value, but also any values.
 The reduce method takes in the accumulator argument, which is set to an initial value that must be given in the function, and the value, which is the current value within the array.
 The accumulator also needs to be returned or else it will be reset to the given value in the function.

+### Falsy Values

+Falsy values are values that equate to false in a logical statement, such as that used in an ```if``` statement.
+These values include false, null, undefined, NaN, and 0, and and empty string.
+The 0 falsy value is particcularly useful because it makes a comparison statement easily evaluate if a variable has value or not.

+### Global Variables

+Typically, JS doesnt have global variables, but the Document Object Model does (such as the window object or the DOM object.)
+Using globals in programming is one of the worst standards; they're easily manipulated, they can be affected by anything, and it's risky.
+People try to make variables global because it's easy, but most of the time it's unnecessary.

 ###